mureithimeta/Letter-Counter-with-JS/README.md

 # Letter Counter with JS
- This program counts the letters in a word and gives you a number output.
+Simple JS Code that counts the letters in a word and gives you a number output.